MrHash/honeybee-agavi-cmf-demo/cookbook/processes.md

 #Processes
 Processes are configurable state machine driven operations that are performed according to a set of conditions.
-They are typicall triggered by certain events occurring in the system.
+They are typically triggered by specific events occurring in the system.

 So far we have already [configured an event handler](./event_handling.md) to synchronise referenced entity data in our projections.
-This is sufficient for mirroring values but in the case of state changes, they are not cascaded to the related entities.
-This would mean that deleting an *owner* would not mark her *topics* as deleted, and the *owner* reference does not exist in the *topic* so they are not changed at all.
-In order to handle this we will configure a process to propagate workflow state changes.
+This is sufficient for mirroring values but in the case of workflow state changes, they are not cascaded to the referencing entities.
+This would mean that deleting an *owner* would not mark its *topics* as deleted, and since the *owner* reference does not exist in the *topic* no changes are made to that projection.
+In order to handle this we will define a process to propagate workflow state changes.

-We start by writing a process state machine to define how to handle entity state propagation.
+We start by writing a process state machine which defines how to handle entity state propagation.

 ######process/state_propagation.xml
 ```xml